 This is a quick to run, free and easy to digest report that can be used to give an overview of activity for an Instagram account.

-River describes itself as an “Instagram search and engagement tool” and claims it will be “free forever” – good to know!
+River describes itself as an “Instagram search and engagement tool”.

 One of its USPs is that more than one Instagram account can be managed within the tool, certainly a benefit to agencies with multiple client accounts to manage.
 It is organised into Tweetdeck style streams optimised for web, mobile and tablet which are very useful for the organisation of more than one account.